Valor Kand

-Valor Kand is a singer, guitarist and songwriter best known as for his involvement with Christian Death, an American deathrock/gothic rock band.
+Valor Kand is a singer, guitarist and songwriter best known for his involvement with Christian Death, an American death rock and gothic rock band.

 Early years

 Kand started his music career as a drummer, but "...had to progress to other instruments as time went by just to create the sounds I wanted to hear, whether that be keyboards, or horns, or guitars, or anything I could put my hands on."

 Pompeii 99

-In 1981, aspiring vocalist Gitane Demone placed an ad in Los Angeles newspaper The Recycler, saying, "female vocalist available."
+In 1981, aspiring vocalist Gitane DeMone placed an ad in Los Angeles newspaper The Recycler saying, "female vocalist available."
 The ad was answered by Kand, who had recently graduated from high school.
-The pair formed the band Pompeii 99.
+The pair formed the post-punk band Pompeii 99.
 Kand was fascinated by Nostradamus and took the band's name from a prophecy.
-Kand and Demone found drummer David Glass (aka David Parkinson) through auditions and also worked with members Cram Netod (Marc Doten) and Poli-Sci (Polly Klemmer).
+Kand and DeMone found drummer David Glass (aka David Parkinson) through auditions and also worked with members Cram Netod (Marc Doten) and Poli-Sci (Polly Klemmer).

-Pompeii 99 gained an audience in the L.A. club scene, and released their 1981 debut album, Look at Yourself on their own Nostradamus label, which was financed in part by their parents.
-In 1982, they followed this with a 7" EP, Ignorance Is the Control.
-Pompeii 99 was scheduled to open for Christian Death on a European tour, but when the band's lineup collapsed, leader Rozz Williams decided along with Kand, Demone and Glass to combine the two bands into a new version of Christian Death.
+Pompeii 99 gained an audience in the L.A. club scene, and released their 1981 debut studio album, Look at Yourself on their own Nostradamus label, which was financed in part by their parents.
+In 1982, they followed this with a 7-inch EP, Ignorance Is the Control.
+Pompeii 99 was scheduled to open for Christian Death on a European tour, but when the band's line-up collapsed, leader Rozz Williams decided along with Kand, DeMone and Glass to combine the two bands into a new version of Christian Death.